tcyode/qms-question-parser/src/handlers/README.md

 - Directs traffic

-Example: Like when you click "Parse Questions" in the menu, the handler decides what to do
+Example: Like when you click "Parse Questions" in the menu, the handler decides what to do In YOUR Project: - `handlers/`: Manages the Google Sheets menus and buttons

 ## Main Functions
 - Menu creation